 The appropriations process for Fiscal Year 2014 started out with great news -- 158 Representatives and 48 Senators signed letters in support of robust funding for the Land and Water Conservation Fund and Forest Legacy in fiscal year 2014.Thanks to coordinated action by the Alliance, local land trusts and other partners, a record

 The Land and Water Conservation Fund is set to expire in 2015 and coming budget deadlines make it even more likely that Congress will cut LWCF.
-To reauthorize and fully dedicate LWCF funding, Senators Max Baucus (D-MT) and Richard Burr (R-NC) recently introduced S. 338.
+To reauthorize and fully dedicate LWCF funding, Senators Max Baucus (D-MT) and Richard Burr (R-NC) introduced S. 338.
 Please urge your Senators to sign-on as co-sponsors, and be sure to thank them if they co-sponsored similar legislation last year.
 Please visit the LWCF Coalition website for more information.